Visiting Yosemite in July

 drawbacks of visiting in july

 If you have a low tolerance for crowds, but the only time you can visit the park is in the summer, there are ways to enjoy the park.
-Listed below are the best ways for escaping the crowds in the summer:
+Listed below are the best ways to escape the crowds in the summer:

 - Get an early start: the earlier you rise, the more of the park you have to yourself before the crowds arrive.